 When stopped or parked legally on a length of road or in areas where parking control signs apply, lights can be left off.

 Bicycle and scooter ridersneed to ensure their bike or scooter has lights and a red reflector when riding at night.
 They also need to be fitted with a bell or warning device.

 You must not use, or allow a passenger to use, a light to dazzle another road user or in a way that is likely to dazzle another road user.
 To avoid this, we recommend requesting to have your lights checked and the headlamps re-aimed when you get your car serviced (as this isn’t always included).

 For more information see rule 219 of the Victorian Road Safety Road Rules 2017.

-Front or rear fog lights must not be used unless driving in fog or other hazardous weather conditions causing reduced visibility.
-This may include snowfall, heavy rain or a dust storm.
+Front and rear fog lights should only be used in fog or other hazardous weather conditions, like snowfall, heavy rain or a dust storm.
 During the day when there is fog or other hazardous weather conditions, headlights may be kept off if the driver is using their front fog lights.
-In such conditions, a driver must turn on either their headlights or front fog lights, or both.

 Fog lights shouldn’t be confused with driving or daytime running lights, which may be located in a similar position on a vehicle but have different uses.

 See rule 217 of the Victorian Road Safety Road Rules 2017